zerobounce/zerobounce-php-api-v1/README.md

 This is a PHP wrapper class example for the ZeroBounce API.

+* TLS V1.2 is required -  This is available from PHP 5.5.19 and up.

 #### Example usage:

 The validation methods return objects on which you call get methods which return the relevant information.
 Please see the code for all getters and below for a sample: